 - 1. How well-equipped are people to make financial decisions? - 2.
-Are there vulnerable groups? - 3.
+Are there groups to target? - 3.
 Does financial literacy matter? - 4.
-What can be done to promote financial literacy and financial decision-making?
+What makes financial education programs effective?

 How well-equipped are people?

 Do individuals know the basic concepts that are key to making financial decisions?